Reducing Guesswork via an Unreliable Oracle: Additional Results

 \subsection{Cutoff Rate with Feedback}

-Consider the case of communicating one of $M=2^{nR}$ uniformly distributed messages over $n$ independent uses of a Binary Symmetric Channel (BSC) with crossover probability $p$.
-Let $W$ denote the r.v. pertaining to the message, and let $Y^n$ denote the channel outputs.
-The \emph{cutoff rate $R_{\textrm{cutoff}}(p)$} associated with the channel is the supremum over all rates $R$ such that there exists a coding scheme for which expected guessing time $\guess(W\mid Y^n)$ is sub-exponential in $n$ (there are various other equivalent definitions).
-It is well known that $R_{\textrm{cutoff}}(p) = 1-h_{\frac{1}{2}}(p)$, where $h_{\frac{1}{2}}(p)=2\log\left(\sqrt{p}+\sqrt{1-p}\right)$ is the binary R\'{e}nyi entropy of order $1/2$ (see~\cite{arikan1996inequality} and references therein).
-Note that in the literature different cutoff rates corresponding to different moments of the guessing time are discussed; here we restrict our discussion to the cutoff rate w.r.t. the first moment.
+Consider the case of communicating a message $W\sim \mathrm{Uniform}(\{1,\ldots,M\})$ over $n$ independent uses of a Binary Symmetric Channel (BSC) with crossover probability $p$.
+A {\em coding scheme} is a mapping $e:\{1,\ldots,M\}\to \{0,1\}^n$ from the message set to the channel inputs.
+Let $Y^n$ denote the channel outputs corresponding to the input $e(W)$.
+The \emph{cutoff rate $R_{\mathrm{cutoff}}(p)$} associated with the channel is the supremum over all rates $R$ for which there exists a sequence (in $n$) of coding scheme with $M=2^{nR}$, such that given $Y^n$, the expected number of messages that are more likely than the correct message tends to zero, or equivalently, the minimal conditional guessing time tends to one: